 - Managing Chemical Processes

 Students will develop significant skills in problem-solving, critical questioning, scientific writing, experimental design, and methodologies and processes used in a practical laboratory setting.
 Chemistry leads directly into fields in science, engineering and the environment.

-Chemistry is a 20-credit subject at Stage 2 and can be used in calculating a student’s ATAR.
-Assessment has three components:
+Chemistry is a 20-credit subject in Stage 2 and can be used in calculating a student’s ATAR.
+The assessment has three components:

 The school provides a laboratory setting and a range of chemicals and equipment used to facilitate learning and complete assessments.
 Students are required to have access to a computer to support engagement with learning activities and online resources.
 A laptop is desirable but school desktop computers are available in the learning spaces.
 Students also have access to a textbook throughout the year to support their learning.